 The complete Batman: Year One story consists of four twenty-two issue comics, giving us eighty-eight pages of comic story.
-With covers it was ninety-six pages in the original Batman: Year One hardcover collection from 1988 that carried a $12.95 USD cover price, and included one additional page featuring the Amazing Heroes 102 cover Mazzucchelli cover did.
+With covers, it was ninety-six pages in the original Batman: Year One hardcover collection from 1988 that carried a $12.95 USD cover price and included one additional page featuring the Amazing Heroes 102 cover Mazzucchelli cover did.
 This volume was completely recoloured by Richmond Lewis with an extensive colour palette and has been the gold standard for this story.
-Mazzucchelli and Lewis were interviewed about the recoloured hardcover for DC Currents, which we’ve previously posted.
+Mazzucchelli and Lewis were interviewed about the recoloured hardcover for DC Currents, which I’ve previously posted.
 Here are the salient points:

 “I drew the book with a simplified line, leaving the art open for the color and to make it a strong element in the storytelling.”
 David continued.
 “And when you have a good colorist working on the book, you’re going to end up getting even more than you could ask for.”

 Richmond’s goal in the re-coloring of YEAR ONE was simple.
 “I wanted to bring a sense of drama to the story, from simple color to the more complex.
 But overall it’s pretty restrained.
 I tried to use a limited palette, so you won’t see every color on every page, except in those places where the full range is called for.”

 “I tried to use the color to follow the storytelling.
 There are quiet places in the story that have quiet color, while a loud, fast paced big bang sequence is going to be colored to bring out the art’s impact.”